AHBruns/TSort/README.md

 not a content line.
 So, ensure that you don't accidentally proceed any of your content lines with three pipes.

-Now let's skip to the end and look at the entity part of a statement.
+Now let's skip ahead and look at the entity part of a statement.
 In the TSort DSL entities are simply names for concepts being discussed in the content of the text.

 For instance, if you had a paper about binary trees you might have an entity for the concept of a node, a linked list, a binary search tree, an OBST, and likely many other things as well.
-Entities are how TSort reasons about which way to order your paragraphs.
+Entities are how TSort reasons about which how to order your paragraphs.
 Importantly, entities can include any character except for a newline.

 Finally, the operation part of the statement can be any of the following: